xinmeiwen/pixyll/_posts/2019-07-10-can-you-coach-me-on-how-to-make-amazon-affiliate-sites.md

 ---
 layout: post
-title: Can you coach me on how to make Amazon affiliate sites?
+title: Can you coach me on how to make Amazon affiliate sites
-date: 2019-07-10 16:00:00 +0000
+date: 2019-07-10 16:04:00 +0000
-summary: As an Amazon affiliate myself, I woud say that making an Amazon niche site is different from other niche sites for a few reasons
+summary: As an Amazon affiliate myself, I woud say that making an Amazon niche site is different from other niche sites for a few reasons.
 categories: Amazon

 ---